Hestabit/HestaCentre/README.md

-# Hestacenter
+# HestaCenter

 [![Hestabit](https://hestabit-development.s3-us-west-2.amazonaws.com/images/hb.png)](https://www.hestabit.com)

-Hestacenter is a repository where you can find link for bash which run on ubuntu and useful content which make the developer life easy.
+HestaCenter is a repository where you can find link for bash which run on ubuntu and useful content which make the developer life easy.